What are the Different Types of Drama – And Their Value

 Props are objects that are used by actors during a performance to enhance the realism of the scene.
 They can range from a coffee mug or a book, to more elaborate items like weapons.
 Props bring a sense of authenticity to the overall atmosphere of the drama.

 And they can convey information about the characters and the plot.
-For example, a character brandishing a gun may suggest they are dangerous.
+For example, a character brandishing a gun suggests they are dangerous.
 Whereas the symbolism of a wilted flower may represent the death of a relationship.

 Multimedia Integrations